vinipachecov/css-Maximilliam-course/README.md

 * Set the animation-fill-mode to decide whether the properties of the las keyframe should be kept
 * Listen to animation events via javascript

+## Section 17

+CSS Variables

+* --your-name: 1rem;
+* Define values once, use them multiple times
+* Only supported in modern browsers

+Cross Browser Support

+* Browser implement new features differently and with different speed
+* Use vendor-prefixes to use cutting-edge features AND support olders browsers(partly)
+* @supports allows you to check for feature-support before using a property
+* Polyfills can enable some CSS features which wouldn't work otherwise
+* Consider normalizing CSS defaults across browsers.

+Naming CSS Classes

+* Use kebab-case (e.g, page-title) and name classes by feature not by style (e.g, title-blue)
+* Avoid class name collisions, for example by using BEM class names

+Vanilla CSS vs Frameworks

+* Writing all styles from scratch gives you full control but comes with more work and responsibility
+* Components frameworks allow you to build web pages rapidly but with less control.
+* Utility frameworks can be a good compromise.